-5 Life-Changing Facts about Your Drug Charges in Wisconsin
+Wisconsin Drug Charges 5 Life-Changing Facts about Your Drug Charges

-Any time someone is charged in Wisconsin with a dealing, delivery, or possession with intent to distribute, this always means they are facing a felony charge.
-Felony charges, regardless of the class of felony, are always extremely serious.
+Any time someone is charged with dealing, delivery, or possession with intent to deliver in Wisconsin, this always means they are facing a felony charge.
+Felony charges, regardless of the class of felony (Class G), are always extremely serious.
 You are facing years in prison, possibly tens of thousands of dollars’ worth of fines and penalties, not to mention having the silent “F” attached to every job application, resume, promotion, and interaction with all in-laws in the future.
 While that may not seem like a big deal right now (but hopefully it does), it is a huge deal!

 Numerous studies have come out over the last several decades to show that somebody who has been convicted of a felony will face a far more difficult time getting a job, may make a lot less money than their non-felon counterpart, will earn far less money throughout the course of their career, and suffer from numerous other social and career penalties.

 A possession charge is not always “just” a misdemeanor charge.
 Many drug possession charges can be felonies.
-However, there is usually a world of difference between penalties, both now and in the future, of what a narcotics delivery, possession of a controlled substance with intent to distribute, or some other form of drug dealing charge will carry in Wisconsin.
+However, there is usually a world of difference between penalties, both now and in the future, of what a narcotics delivery, possession with intent to deliver in Wisconsin, or some other form of drug dealing charge will carry in Wisconsin.

 2. Marijuana may become legal in the future, but that probably will not save you from fines & penalties in your drug dealing case now.